Kannagi (2023 film)

 Kannagi is a 2023 Indian Tamil-language drama film directed by Yashwanth Kishore in his directorial debut and produced by M.Ganesh and J.Dhanush under the production banners Sky Moon Entertainment and E5 Entertainment.
-The film stars Keerthi Pandian in the titular role with Ammu Abhirami, Vidya Pradeep and Shaalin Zoya.
+The film stars Keerthi Pandiyan in the titular role with Ammu Abhirami, Vidya Pradeep and Shaalin Zoya.
 The film features music composed by Shaan Rahman with cinematography handled by Ramji and editing done by K.Sarath Kumar.
 The story follows Four women whose lives are dominated, crafted, and judged by society and affected, changed and disturbed by external influences.

 Plot

 The film's theme is about issues faced by women in today's Indian society.
 Four women whose lives are dominated, crafted, and judged by society and affected, changed and disturbed by external influences.

 Production

 The film was announced on 17 August 2021 with reveal of the first look and title.
 Filming commenced in 2021.The trailer was released on 2 December 2023.